Our Amazing Week in Sicily Visiting 4.25 Towns, What?

 We had never visited the western coast of Sicily until this trip.
 The main reason for this trip was to visit the town where we are now “official residents,” pick up our Italian birth certificates, and to see the town where Gary’s grandfather was born.

-We began our week-long visit of Sicily in Marsala.
+We began our week-long visit to Sicily in Marsala.
 Have you ever tried Marsala wine?
 It is quite good and yes, that is what they are famous for.
-We stayed at a really nice hotel which was just outside the historical city center.
+We stayed at a really nice hotel which was just outside the historic city center.
 The Residence Le Isole, Vicolo delle Saline, 27 was a bit modern for my taste but clean and extremely comfortable.
 Marina gave us great tips on places to eat and things to see; even in the winter!
 We would recommend this hotel.

 The historic center was clean and empty of street beggars.
 We actually met a nice couple from Michigan and wound up having lunch with them at our favorite restaurant, Pino’s (you can find more information about this restaurant on the main menu/food/restaurants of this blog).